- 4 updates

 The official told Reuters: "Shooting has started here.
 They are shooting everywhere.
 We are all hiding."

-Several people have been taken hostage by armed youths at state television headquarters in the capital of Democratic Republic of Congo,
+Several people have been taken hostage by armed youths at state television headquarters in the capital of Democratic Republic of Congo, according to AFP.

 Before the station's television feed was shut down, two presenters were seen on screen, under threat from a young man standing behind them.